shoexue/justinxue-portfolio/content/featured/3DPortfolio/index.md

 showInProjects: true
 ---

-My unkept 3D portfolio website.
-I wanted to redo it because I wanted my website to be more about the content than the website itself.
+My unkept 3D [portfolio](https://unkept.alvinayang.com/) website.
+I redid it because I wanted it to be a bit less complex.
 However, there are cool 3D objects you can play around with if you want to check it out!